 Students may be repeatedly paid for repeatedly failing the same course but normal Financial Aid Satisfactory Academic Progress (SAP) policies still applies.
 A sudent may receive Title IV aid for any repetition of a course as long as the student has never passed the course.
 Attempted repeated credits may impact the student's financial aid eligibility whether or not the student previously received financial aid during prior semesters as SAP measurements are applied.

 Remedial coursework prepares a student for study at the postsecondary level (as opposed to preparatory coursework, which prepares a student for a given program), and a student enrolled solely in a remedial program is not considered to be in an eligible program.
 If acceptance into an eligible program is contingent on completing remedial work, a student cannot be considered enrolled in that program until she completes the remedial work.
 However, if the student is admitted into an eligible program and takes remedial coursework within that program, he can be considered a regular student, even if he is taking all remedial courses before taking any regular courses.
 You may count up to one academic year's worth of these courses in his enrollment status for federal aid.
 For the purpose of this limit, that is 30 semester or trimester hours, 45 quarter hours, or 900 clock hours.
 Similar to other remedial coursework, a student may receive FSA funds for English as a second language (ESL) courses that are part of a larger eligible program.

-All graduate students must meet the Qualitative standard of the SAP policy by maintaining a minimum 3.0 GPA.
-In addition, students must meet the Quantitative standard earning a minimum 67% of the cumulative attempted credits at the end of the spring semester.
+All graduate students must meet the Qualitative standard of the SAP policy by maintaining a minimum 3.0 cumulative GPA.
+In addition, students must meet the Quantitative standard earning a minimum 67% of the cumulative attempted credits.
 The maximum time frame is based on the stature of limitation required for each educational program.
-Graduate SAP policy under review policy may change.

 Failing Satisfactory Academic Progress Requirements